-90% complete
+100% complete

-The report is in the final stages of preparation prior to peer review.
 The report details the synthesis and interpretation of the data reported in the Task 5 field report.
 Groundwater samples (landholder bores) showed no evidence of contamination from CSG related sources.
 Samples from the wastewater treatment facilities at Reedy Creek indicated effective water treatment.
 Concentration versus time profiles for flowback and produced water samples for wells showed that maximum geogenic chemical concentrations were observed in the first month after well stimulation and decreased with time over the next 6 months.
 Where appropriate, measured concentrations are compared against available water quality guidelines.